vegetabill/brainbox-design-site/cv.md

 ## Me in a Nutshell

-I'm a people-first engineer with over a decade of experience.
-I'm flexible on implementation but stubborn on product and technical vision.
-Even more than shipping product, I'm proudest of the processes my teams have evolved through kaizen.
-The most rewarding part my role is often coaching others and seeing them and their projects flourish.
+I'm a people-first engineer with a decade-long track record of delivering consumer-grade SaaS products.
+I prefer to be more stubborn on technical vision while staying flexible on implementation choices.
+Even more than shipping user delight, the most rewarding part my role is often coaching others and seeing them produce amazing work.

 # Recent Experience